Back in the Wilderness: the Rough Places, Plain

 Take my yoke upon thee, and learn of me.

-And to the angel of the church in Sardis, write: these things saith he that hath the sevens, that thou hast a name that thou livest, and art dead.
+And to the angel of the church in Sardis, write: these things saith he that hath the seven Spirits of God, and the seven stars; I know thy works, that thou hast a name that thou livest, and art dead.
 Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before Elohim.
 Remember therefore how thou hast received and heard, and hold fast, and repent.
 If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee.

 Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.
 He that overcometh, the same shall be clothed in white raiment; and l will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.
 He that hath an ear, let him hear what the Spirit saith unto the churches.